Zokrates/ZoKrates/zokrates_book/src/language/imports.md

 // `MySymbol` is now in scope.
 ```

-To import multiple modules with a single import statement, separate the module names with commas:
+To import multiple symbols with a single import statement, separate the symbols names with commas:

 ```zokrates
 from "./path/to/my/module" import MySymbol, MyOtherSymbol